 The preferred habitat of hares is open country with the presence of tussock or rocks to hide amongst.
 They are widespread in grasslands, woodlands, agriculture and urban areas of Victoria.

 Hares are vulnerable to predators both as leverets and as adults.
-Foxes will hunt adult hares and leverets, while wedge-tail eagles are a major threat to adult hares and feral cats pose a major threat to leverets.
+Foxes will hunt adult hares and leverets, while wedge-tailed eagles are a major threat to adult hares and feral cats pose a major threat to leverets.

 Diseases and parasites

-Four species of nematodes, 6 species of coccidian, liver flukes and two species of dog tapeworms are all internal parasites that infect European hares in Australia.
+Four species of nematodes, six species of coccidian, liver flukes and two species of dog tapeworms are all internal parasites that infect European hares in Australia.
 Several species of external parasites have also been observed on European hares in Australia including the: